-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1 Percentage of production volume from suppliers where affiliate buys at least 10% of production capacity 48% Affiliates with less than 10% of a factories' production capacity generally have limited influence on factory managers to make changes.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1 Percentage of production volume from suppliers where affiliate buys at least 10% of production capacity 75% Affiliates with less than 10% of a factories' production capacity generally have limited influence on factory managers to make changes.
 Supplier information provided by affiliate.
-2 4 0
+4 4 0

-Comment: Tailor & Stitch has substantial leverage at two of its main suppliers, representing nearly 50% of its 2013 total purchasing volume.
-Despite small order quantities, the most important supplier produces over 80% of the factory's production capacity for Tailor & Stitch.
+Comment: Tailor & Stitch has substantial leverage at two of its main suppliers, one in India and one in China, representing nearly 75% of its 2014 total purchasing volume.
+The supplier in India produces over 80% of the factory's production capacity for Tailor & Stitch.
 The company strives to find a balance between investing in a supplier, building stable relationships and increasing their leverage.
 Tailor & Stitch mostly works with smaller textile producers; as the company continues growing, the aim is to have suppliers grow with them.